top of page

 In the early months of 1978, the Wichita Chamber Chorale was founded by Philip Coleman, Michael Pohlenz, Nolen Pridemore and Howard Webb.
 These four friends had studied music education together and been members of the Singing Quakers at Friends University in Wichita, Kansas.
 Dr. Pohlenz and his friends envisioned an auditioned community choir for adult singers in South Central Kansas.
 Later that spring that dream would come true when the Wichita Chamber Chorale (WCC) presented their premiere concert with an ensemble of 30 of the region’s best singers.
 On April 23, 1978, Dr. Pohlenz conducted and Dr. John Leavitt accompanied the Chorale before a large and appreciative audience at East Heights United Methodist Church.

-In addition to a regular schedule of performances and educational events in 1988 and 1989, WCC performed at conventions held by the Kansas Music Educators Association (KMEA), the Southwest Region of the American Choral Directors Association (SWACDA), and the American Choral Directors Association (ACDA).
-WCC also toured throughout Kansas and performed with the Wichita Symphony Orchestra, Music Theatre of Wichita, and under Robert Shaw with the choirs and orchestra of Wichita State University.
+In addition to a regular schedule of concert performances and educational events, the Chorale achieved special recognition in 1988 and 1989, with performances at conventions held by the Kansas Music Educators Association (KMEA), the Southwest Region of the American Choral Directors Association (SWACDA), and the American Choral Directors Association (ACDA).
+WCC has also toured throughout Kansas and performed with the Wichita Symphony Orchestra, Music Theatre of Wichita, and under Robert Shaw with the choirs and orchestra of Wichita State University.

 In March of 1992, WCC performed their first international concert with the State Academic Concert Orchestras of Moscow and St. Petersburg.
 Continuing their international tour in May of 1996, WCC performed for the Joan of Arc Festival in Orleans, France - one of Wichita's sister cities.
 The following year, WCC hosted the Chorale Francis Poulenc of Orleans in an Exchange Concert here in Wichita.